 Endangered species: Any species listed under the federal Endangered Species Act or California Endangered Species Act as being in danger of or threatened with extinction throughout all or most of its range.
-See also Endangered Species Act and California Endangered Species Act.
+See also Endangered Species Act, California Endangered Species Act.

-Endangered Species Act (ESA): The federal law that provides guidance for conserving federally listed species and the ecosystems upon which they depend.
+Endangered Species Act (FESA): The federal law that provides guidance for conserving federally listed species and the ecosystems upon which they depend.

-Environmental impact report (EIR): Documentation of the detailed analysis of a project's potential significant effects, mitigation measures, and reasonable alternatives to avoid significant effects.
-The EIR is prepared as part of the CEQA environmental review process.
-Based on both agency expertise and issues raised by the public, the state prepares a Draft EIR with a full description of the affected environment, a reasonable range of alternatives, and an analysis of the impacts of each alternative.
+Environmental impact report (EIR): The EIR is prepared as part of the CEQA environmental review process.
+Based on both agency expertise and issues raised by the public, the state prepares a Draft EIR with a full description of the affected environment, a reasonable range of alternatives, an analysis of the impacts of each alternative, and applicable mitigation measures.
 Based on comments on the Draft EIR, the state writes a Final EIR with its proposed action.
 Both the Draft EIR and Final EIR are formal published documents and part of the CEQA environmental review process.
-See also Significant effect and Mitigation.
+See also Significant impact, Less-than-significant impact, mitigation.

-Environmental Impact Statement (EIS): Documentation of the detailed analysis of a project's potential significant effects, mitigation measures, and reasonable alternatives to avoid significant effects.
+Environmental impact statement (EIS): Documentation of the detailed analysis of a project's potential effects (both beneficial and adverse), mitigation measures, and reasonable alternatives to avoid significant effects.
 The EIS is prepared as part of the NEPA environmental review process.
-Based on both agency expertise and issues raised by the public, the agency prepares a Draft EIS with a full description of the affected environment, a reasonable range of alternatives, and an analysis of the impacts of each alternative.
+Based on both agency expertise and issues raised by the public, the agency prepares a Draft EIS with a full description of the affected environment, a reasonable range of alternatives, and an analysis of the effects of each alternative.
 Based on comments on the Draft EIS, the agency writes a Final EIS with its proposed action.
 Both the Draft EIS and Final EIS are formal published documents and part of the NEPA environmental review process.
-See also Significant effect and Mitigation.